 Professor of Medicine, Academic Institute

-Dr. Zeenat Safdar is an Associate Professor of Medicine, Houston Methodist Academic Institute, and Director of Clinical Research and Pulmonary Hypertension Program, Houston Methodist Hospital Lung Center in Houston, Texas.
+Dr. Zeenat Safdar is a Professor of Medicine, Houston Methodist Academic Institute, and Director of Clinical Research and Pulmonary Hypertension Program, Houston Methodist Hospital Lung Center in Houston, Texas.
 She is also an Adjunct Associate Professor of Medicine at Baylor College of Medicine.

 Dr. Safdar serves as a Chair of Young Council at Pulmonary Vascular Research Institute, Pulmonology Chair at the Pulmonary Hypertension Association Online University, and National Chair at PHA on the Road program.
 She serves as Registries and Databases Workforce leader at PH council of International Society of Heart Lung Transplantation (ISHLT).